 No, I don’t mean matter is living in it’s mother’s basement playing video games all night.
 I mean it likes to keep doing what it’s already doing until something makes it change.
 If it’s still, it will remain still until pushed.
 If it’s moving, it will remain moving in a straight line until acted upon.
 This property of lazyness is called inertia, and it totally makes sense if you think about it.
 After all, if a bit of rock is hurling through space smoking weed at 82,000 kilometers per second, it’s not just going to stop, put on a tie, and go out for interviews at Starbucks.
 Why should it?

-Inertia makes perfect sense, except in everyday life, we don’t live in a hockey rink or in space.
-If we roll a cat through the garden, it rubs against the carrots and slows down pretty fast, so we think that’s normal.
+Inertia makes perfect sense–after all, why would an object speed up or change direction on its own?
+Except in everyday life, we don’t live in a hockey rink or in space.
+If we roll a ball through the garden, it rubs against the carrots and slows down pretty fast, so we think that’s normal.
 And it is, in the garden.
-But toss the same cat out an airlock from the International Space Station, and it will go hurtling off in a straight line in whatever direction you tossed it (you sorry, cat-hating heathen).
-Except it won’t…because the earth is pulling on it…which brings us to orbits.
+But toss a cat out an airlock from the International Space Station, and it will go hurtling off in a straight line in whatever direction you tossed it (you sorry, cat-hating heathen).
+Except it won’t…because Earth is pulling on it…which brings us to orbits.

 Sir Isaac Newton probably never got hit in the head with an Apple, but he was a pretty smart fellow.
 Three hundred years ago, he understood gravity and inertia and proposed this thought experiment: Say you climb up to the top of Mount Everest with a shiny new cannon.
 After negotiating the tip with your sherpa, you fire the cannon flat and level toward the horizon.
 What will happen?